michaelkyu/ddot/README.md

 ## Docker image

 A Docker image of DDOT is located online at Docker Hub.
-The image contains (1) DDOT installed in an Anaconda distribution of Python (v2.7 or 3.6), and (2) the Jupyter notebooks in the [examples](examples) folder.
 To learn more about Docker, see https://docs.docker.com/get-started/

 ### Download and run image from Docker Hub